appbaseio/Docs/content/docs/hosting/opensearch.md

 [OpenSearch](https://opensearch.org) is an Apache 2.0 licensed fork derived from Elasticsearch v7.10.2, and is fully supported as an upstream cluster for ReactiveSearch.

-To run ReactiveSearch with your own OpenSearch cluster, follow the [Open Source Deployment guide](/docs/hosting/open-source/).
+To run ReactiveSearch with your own OpenSearch cluster, follow the [Download and Install guide](/docs/gettingstarted/install/).